tnicolas42/T-B-sumup/README.md

 In `OAuth` section, download the `Export` file.

 In the json downloaded file, copy the client_id and client_secret in the `api/.env` file

+## ERRORS

+### CORS
+If the frontend console tells `Blocked by CORS policy: No ‘Access-Control-Allow-Origin’`:
+- Install and enable the chrome extension `CORS unblock`